2 In Progress Guides

 The issue can be fixed with a BIOS update that curves the issue, but Dell has not released this.
 If your system has volmgr errors, this is a key sign of this problem to watch for.

 Note: You can use stronger adapters then the computer came with.
 However, downgrading is not an option.
 If you are having power supply problems with the i5 and i7 dual core models, pick up the Dell Slim 90W power adapter.

 - 45W (Core i5 4300/4310M)

 - 65W (Core i7 4600/4610M)

 Background and Identification ¶

 The Dell Latitude E6540 was introduced in 2013, making Dell one of the first companies to have a Haswell business laptop available for sale.
 This gave Dell an edge with Haswell.

 This machine has shipped with many processor, video card and screen configurations.
-The best advice I can give you to determine the factory specs is to look up the service tag, which can be found on the bottom of the computer.
+The best advice I can give you to determine your factory specs is to look the service tag up on Dell's website.

 Locating the serial number ¶

 The Service tag and Express service code is located on the bottom access panel under the primary air intake vent, and can also be read in the BIOS.
 To look in the BIOS, the best way to get into the BIOS is to press the F2 key.
 Once you are in the system BIOS, find System Information under General.